Infinitedevofficial/Documentation/README.md

-# These Documents have not been updated for the Latest Version.
+### These Documents have not been updated for the Latest Version.

-## Infinite (CS:GO) has been discontinued due to the release for CS:GO 2
+### Infinite (CS:GO) has been discontinued due to the release for CS 2

+### Infinite Valorant, Apex Legends, CS2 and Rainbow 6 Siege APIs can be found in the gitbook of Infinite

 ## Useful Information